nhuff90/myPortfolio/README.md

-# myPortfolio
+# Nate Huff's professional portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.